twilio/twilio-python/README.md

                                  body="Hello there!")
 ```

-### Handling a call using TwiML
+### Generating TwiML

-To control phone calls, your application needs to output
+To control phone calls, your application needs to output [TwiML][twiml].
-[TwiML](http://www.twilio.com/docs/api/twiml/ "TwiML - Twilio Markup
-Language").

 Use `twilio.twiml.Response` to easily create such responses.

 ```python
 from twilio.twiml.voice_response import VoiceResponse